shion707/CPC/README.md

 circstat-matlab: https://github.com/circstat/circstat-matlab/blob/master/circ_vmpdf.m

-This is a MATLAB code that was original developed using Matlab 2022
+This is a MATLAB code that was originally developed using Matlab 2022

 Files:
 CPC_0623.m: The original CPC model